msaifud/Rocker-Bogie-Mars-Rover/README.md

 Keeping a level body is essential and was done using a differential gear system.
 The robot used an Arduino to implement the autonomous behaviour.
 I have attached all the 3D modeled parts, the final assembly as well as renders of the final product.
 Moreover, a tenchincal report is also attached explaining the process and solution method.
+Additionally, the landscape was also 3D modeled to replicate an uneven and unpredictable path for the robot.
+That is also attached.